Experienced Las Vegas social security disability lawyers

-When you are injured and can no longer work due to a disability, you may qualify for social security disability benefits.
-These benefits differ from social security retirement and allow you to receive monthly payments from the Social Security Administration (SSA).
+When you are unfortunately injured and can no longer work due to a disability, you may qualify for social security disability benefits.
+These benefits differ from social security retirement and allow you to receive monthly Social Security Administration (SSA) payments.

 START YOUR FREE CONSULTATION